tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/产品简介/群组系统/群组系统_intl_en.md

 | Importing groups, group members, and group messages is allowed | Yes.
 It is allowed when historical groups are migrated from a third-party platform to IM. | No. Only existing groups, group members, and group messages can be used. |
 | Time before a group is automatically repossessed (in seconds) | The backend does not repossess a group, unless the group owner disbands the group or all members quit the group. | The backend does not repossess a group, unless the group owner disbands the group or all members quit the group. |

->To enable group repossession, submit a ticket.
+>!To enable group repossession, submit a ticket.
 After configuration, inactive groups will be cleaned up by group type.
 An inactive group is a group in which no messages are sent and no member changes occur.

 ## Group Data Structure
 ### Basic group information